Assassin's Creed III: Plot

-After the events of the previous game Assassin's Creed: Revelations, Desmond, William, Shaun, and Rebecca find the Grand Temple of the First Civilization in a cave in New York and access it using their Apple of Eden.
+Following the events of Assassin's Creed: Revelations, Desmond, William, Shaun, and Rebecca find the Grand Temple in a cave in New York and access it using their Apple of Eden.
 As Juno begins to communicate with him, Desmond enters the Animus to deal with his dissociative fugue, where Juno's influence causes him to experience the memories of his ancestor, Haytham Kenway.
 In 1754, Haytham assassinates a patron at the Royal Opera House to steal a key.
-Instructed by his Order (later revealed as the Templars) to find the Temple they believe it opens, Haytham travels to the American Colonies and recruits several allies to aid his expedition.
-In the process, he meets and falls in love with a Mohawk woman, Kaniehti:io, who enlists his help in eliminating Edward Braddock before taking him to the Grand Temple, which Haytham is unable to access.
+Instructed by his Order to find the Temple they believe it opens, Haytham travels to the American Colonies and recruits several allies to aid his expedition.
+In the process, he meets and falls in love with a Mohawk woman, Kaniehti:io, who enlists his help to eliminate Edward Braddock, one of Haytham's former comrades who has been leading attacks against the Mohawk people.
+After killing Braddock, Kaniehti:io takes Haytham to the Grand Temple, but the key proves useless.
+Haytham officially inducts Charles Lee into his Order, which is revealed to be the Templar Order.

-Deducing the key is meant for the Temple's inner chambers, Desmond relives the memories of Ratonhnhaké:ton, Haytham and Kaniehti:io's son, to find it.
-In 1760, Kaniehti:io dies during an attack on their village, which Ratonhnhaké:ton assumes was ordered by the Templar Charles Lee.
-In 1769, the village elder informs Ratonhnhaké:ton that it is their tribe's duty to protect the Temple, and gives him a crystal ball which allows Juno to communicate with him.
-Juno leads Ratonhnhaké:ton to retired Assassin Achilles Davenport (Assassin's Creed Rogue), and he reluctantly agrees to train him.
+Deducing the key is meant to open the Temple's inner chambers, Desmond relives the memories of Ratonhnhaké:ton, Haytham and Kaniehti:io's son, to find it.
+In 1760, Kaniehti:io dies during an attack on their village, which Ratonhnhaké:ton assumes was ordered by Charles Lee.
+In 1769, the village elder informs Ratonhnhaké:ton of their tribe's duty to protect the Temple, and gives him a Crystal Ball which allows Juno to communicate with him.
+Juno leads Ratonhnhaké:ton to retired Assassin Achilles Davenport, whose Brotherhood collapsed years earlier, and he reluctantly agrees to train him.
 At Achilles' suggestion, Ratonhnhaké:ton renames himself Connor to move more freely throughout the colonies.

 Over the following years, Connor is drawn into the American Revolution and the Revolutionary War as he attempts to protect his people and keep the Revolution free of the Templars' influence.
 After assassinating most of Haytham's allies, Connor meets his father and works with him to eliminate a rogue Templar.
 Later, Haytham discovers George Washington's plan to displace indigenous populations suspected of supporting the Loyalists, including Connor's tribe.
 Haytham reveals that Washington ordered the attack that killed Kaniehti:io, causing Connor to angrily break ties with both of them.
-Returning to his village, he learns Lee recruited Mohawk warriors to turn back the Patriots sent to eradicate them, and is forced to incapacitate the warriors and kill his childhood friend Kanen'tó:kon to avert conflict.
+Returning to his village, he learns Lee recruited Mohawk warriors to turn back the Patriots sent to eradicate them, and is forced to kill his childhood friend Kanen'tó:kon to avert conflict.